Builditluc/wiki-tui/README.md

 enabled = true
 ; location of the file where the log will be written to log_dir = "wiki_tui.log"
-; location of the config file for the logger log_config_dir = ".config/wiki-tui/logging.yml"
+; log level to be used, can be Debug, Info, Warn, Error log_level = Info
 ```
 ## Contributing

-Any contributions you make are greatyle appreciated.
+Any contributions you make are greatly appreciated.

 1. Fork the Project
 2. Switch to the experimental branch